pguse/ics3U/notes/04 - Repetition/README.md

 ## The for-loop - Using an Accumulator

 An accumulator is a variable that is used in a loop to construct a value using an iterative process.
-It could act like a counter using addition, or perform exponentiation through repeated multiplication, or built a string character by character.
-Here are some examples of accumulators in action.
+It could act like a counter using addition, or perform exponentiation through repeated multiplication, or build a string character by character.
+Here is an example of an accumulator in action.

 ### The Sum of all Integers